japiirainen/japiirainen/README.md

-I work as a developer @[Reaktor](https://www.reaktor.com/), Finland I'm broadly interested in compilers, type-theory, category-theory and math in general.
+I work as a developer @[Reaktor](https://www.reaktor.com/), Finland Broadly, I'm interested in compilers, type-theory, category-theory and math in general.

 ### Some of my hobby projects
 - [**fp**](https://github.com/japiirainen/fp), A point-free programming language.